for clinicians seeking training in the provision of cognitive-behavioral therapy

 CBT Certification Training Program

 This is our largest and most successful training opportunity.
-Upon completion of The Cognitive-Behavioral Therapy Certification Training Program, 70 CE hours are awarded.
+Upon completion of The Cognitive-Behavioral Therapy Certification Training Program, 70 CE hours (50 for the home home study option) are awarded.
 It is possible to spread your training over the course of two licensing cycles (e.g., earn 30 CEs at the end of one licensing period and 40 more CEs at the start of the next licensing period).

 Over the years, the program has employed the services of notable clinicians and researchers, such as David Barlow, Aaron T. Beck, David Burns, David Clark, Edna Foa, Don Meichenbaum, John T. Watkins, Jeff Young, and others.
 Past workshops were recorded in their entirety and cover a wide range of clinical concerns.
 There are two versions of the program: 1.)
 Live Attendance and 2.)
 Self Study.
 The Live Attendance version is completed in 9 months, whereas the Self Study depends on the participant.
 Both versions of the program include four discrete sections of one program.